K12 Attendance:

 Absences are a key risk factor for other health concerns and challenges, such as substance use and mental health challenges (Kearney, 2008) as well as referrals to the juvenile justice system (Zhang et al., 2017).

 Missing instructional time ultimately affects a student’s well-being in adulthood, beyond K12 classrooms.
-At worst, ongoing absenteeism and its negative effects increase the likelihood of a student dropping out of school — an outcome with heavy economic and personal consequences for both the individual and an entire classroom cohort.
+At worst, chronic absenteeism and its negative effects increase the likelihood of a student dropping out of school — an outcome with heavy economic and personal consequences for both the individual and an entire classroom cohort.

 Improving K12 attendance is crucial in ensuring students have equitable access to quality education and better prospects for their future.